 Bruner describes representations as means by which situations are remembered (and manipulated) in the mind, but they can also be useful when talking about how to represent knowledge in a specific form of information.
 Each representation enables a specific kind of thinking and makes other kinds more difficult.
 Because of this, using the most appropriate kind of representation is crucial in order to enable to most productive use of knowledge in a certain situation.

-Iconic representation means representing events by “the selective organization of percepts and of images, by the spacial, temporal, and qualitative structures of the perceptual field and their transformed images” (p.
+Iconic representation means representing events by “the selective organization of percepts and of images, by the spatial, temporal, and qualitative structures of the perceptual field and their transformed images” (p.
 2).
-This form of representation is mostly visual, meaning remembering things as mental pictures, that stand for one or more aspects of a situation.
+This form of representation is mostly visual, meaning remembering things as mental pictures, that stands for one or more aspects of a situation.

-Symbolic representations means representing events or things using a system of more or less arbitrary symbols.
+Symbolic representation means representing events or things using a system of more or less arbitrary symbols.
 An example of this is language (both spoken and written), as well as forms of mathematic, musical, or other notation.
-Symbols can be manipulated, ordered, classified, combined and so on.
+Symbols can be manipulated, ordered, classified, combined, and so on.
 Because of this Bruner considers symbolic representation the most powerful one:

 These quotes are taken from Christopher Alexander’s early book “Notes on the Synthesis of Form” (1964).